-Program Outcomes Strand 1 Knowledge Strand 2 Skills Strand 3 Autonomy & Responsi- bility Strand 4 Role in Context Strand 5 Self- Development A. an ability to apply knowledge of mathematics, science, and engineering X B. an ability to design and conduct experiments, as well as to analyze and interpret data X C. an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability X
+Program Outcomes Strand 1 Knowledge Strand 2 Skills Strand 3 Autonomy & Responsibility Strand 4 Role in Context Strand 5 Self- Development A. an ability to apply knowledge of mathematics, science, and engineering X B. an ability to design and conduct experiments, as well as to analyze and interpret data X C. an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability X

-I D. an ability to function on multidisciplinary teams X E. an ability to identify, formulate, and solve engineering problems Х F. an understanding of professional and ethical responsibility х G. an ability to communicate effectively X H. the broad education necessary to understand the impact of engineering solution in a global, economic, environmental, and societal context X I. a recognition of the need for, and an ability to engage in life-long learning x J. a knowledge of contemporary issues X K. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice X L. an ability to demonstrate broad knowledge in the field of electrical engineering and specialized knowledge in chosen concentration.
-X
+Program Outcomes Strand 1 Knowledge Strand 2 Skills Strand 3 Autonomy & Responsibility Strand 4 Role in Context Strand 5 Self- Development D. an ability to function on multidisciplinary teams X E. an ability to identify, formulate, and solve engineering problems х F. an understanding of professional and ethical responsibility X G. an ability to communicate effectively Х H. the broad education necessary to understand the impact of engineering solution in a global, economic, environmental, and societal context X I. a recognition of the need for, and an ability to engage in life-long learning Х J. a knowledge of contemporary issues Х K. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice x L. an ability to demonstrate broad knowledge in the field of electrical engineering and specialized knowledge in chosen concentration.
+X networking industry, television and radio services, telecommunication companies, electrical power generation companies, electrical power distribution services, and renewable energy system design companies.